Are you sure your loved one’s assets will pass along the way you think they will?

 Under Massachusetts law, Rose’s assets will most likely pass to the Commonwealth since she had no will and no remaining family at her death.

 This is only one example of how a lack of estate planning can be detrimental to your family.
 Your family will care if there’s no will.
-Contact the office here for help.
+Contact the office here and mention this article if I can be of assistance..